 2. Propose a 5/4/9 Compressed Work Week

-If it’s Fridays off you’re after, try this modified compressed work week.
+If it’s Fridays off you’re after, this alternate definition of a compressed work week could be your answer.
 One week, work Monday through Friday, 9 hours a day (45 hours); the next week, work Monday through Thursday, 9 hours a day (36 hours).
 This totals 81 hours, and allows you to take off every other Friday while you retain 100% of your salary.

 3. Take Every Other Friday Off

 Instead of a compressed work week, consider trading some money for time off.
 Work your usual 8 hours a day but take every other Friday off.
 This arrangement gives you 26 long weekends a year in exchange for a 10% salary cut, i.e., 72 hours every two weeks out of the 80-hour pay period retains 90% of your salary.